pmelchior/usrp-sciprog/day4/running_hydro_sims/5-running-simulations-on-multiple-processors.md

 # Running a parallel job on `adroit`

-We now describe how to run a parallel jon on the `adroit` cluster.
+We now describe how to run a parallel job on the `adroit` cluster.
 First we need to compile our code using the MPI library.
 For this, go back in the `ramses/bin` directory and type:
 ```
 $ module load openmpi/gcc/4.1.0
 $ make clean